 Books that sell always seems to have a trend.
 We had fairytale retelling trend, dystopian society trend, LGBTA+ trend, etc. Popular books always have a theme between them.
 If we pay attention, they often tell stories about problems with our world.
 Many relevant books about our pains are up there in sales volume.
 It always … Continue reading Writing trends

 Attention all writers!
 Just as a reminder: a rest day is sometimes needed.
 You've worked a bunch lately and have accomplished a lot even if you can't tell.
 Take some the time to rest and rejuvenate.
 You deserve it.

 Congratulations!
 Whether you wrote 50,000 words or even 5,000 this NaNoWriMo season, you're a great writer.
 The best people push themselves further and that's exactly what NaNoWriMo helps with.
-I just completed NaNoWriMo myself about one day and four hours before this post was published.
-For the first time ever, I finished the story around … Continue reading A congratulations for all
+I completed NaNoWriMo myself about one day and four hours before this post published.
+For the first time ever, I also completed NaNoWriMo before the last … Continue reading A congratulations for all